AliceUwase/vendor-app/README.md

 ## What This Project Does

 Vendor App is a React-based web platform for users to:
-- Browse and discover local vendors (e.g. restaurants, bakeries, catering services)
+- Browse and discover local vendors
-- View vendor details, ratings, location, distance, and status (open/closed)
+- View vendor details, ratings, location, distance, and status
 - Register your own business or connect with your local community
 - Search vendors by category or name
 - Review and rate business